didi/ChineseNLP/docs/spell_correction.md

-# Chinese Spell Correction
+# Chinese Spelling Correction

 ## Background

-A spell corrector finds and correct typographical errors in text.
+A spelling corrector finds and correct typographical errors in text.
+These errors often occur between characters that are similar in appearance, pronunciation, or both.

 ## Example